NewTechnology123/Docker/README.md

 - See issue (#1) for more information.
 - sjd [Theory Docker] dsdsd
 - - sjd [Theory Docker #1] dsdsd
+- See issue "Theory Docker #1" for more information.

 - [#1]
 - (#1)